Clarence000000/Clarence000000/README.md

 ## Hi there 👋
 Description
 Welcome to my project
+This is the commit from VS code which use git command
 <!--
 **Clarence000000/Clarence000000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.